Spectroscopic Approach to Correction and Visualisation of Bright-Field Light Transmission Microscopy Biological Data: Materials and Methods

-\subsection{Least information loss (LIL) image conversion}
+\subsection{Least Information Loss (LIL) Image Conversion}

-The LIL Converter software was developed by the ICS FFPW to visualize $>$8-bpc images more informatively and comparably~\cite{LIL}.
-This program allows to convert RGB, grayscale, and raw (an appropriate Bayer mask~\cite{bayer} can be selected) images to 8-bpc images.
-Rescaling over the intensity maximum and minimum can be applied either separately for each color channel or together.
-If color channels are normalized separately, more information in the image is preserved although information about absolute color is completely lost.
-In case of multi-image series, the intensities are rescaled between intensity maximum and minimum for the whole series.
-The empty (unoccupied) levels are always removed in case that they are empty in all channels.
-Images can be cropped which is useful namely for removing dead pixel rows and columns.
-The program is optimized to utilize multi-core CPUs.
+The resulted calibrated images have >8 bpc png format, but nowadays the majority of digital screens can show only 8 bpc formats.
+For practical purposes, the LIL Convertor software was developed by the ICS FFPW.
+It converts $>$8 bpc images more informatively and comparably~\cite{Sty16}.
+This program allows to convert RGB, grayscale, and raw (an appropriate Bayer mask~\cite{Bay76} can be selected) data format to 8 bpc images.
+Rescaling the intensities in each color (r, g, or b) channel can be applied for image sets of any length (even for one image only) either separately (when the intensity maximum and minimum is found for each color channel separately) or together (one common intensity minimum and maximum, respectively, is found for all color channels).
+If color channels are normalized separately, more information in the image is preserved.
+In case of multi-image series, the intensities are rescaled between the maximum and minimum intensities through the whole series.
+The empty (unoccupied) levels are always removed in case that they are empty in all images of the image set.
+The basic LIL algorithm (Algorithm \ref{algorithmA}) is written in Appendix \ref{appendixB}.

+The images can be cropped which is useful namely for removing dead pixels' rows and columns.
+Intensities of, e.g., dead or hot pixels can be eliminated in the image by a thresholding function that, before applying the LIL conversion, replaces the undesirable intensities in an original vice-bit image by a neighbor pixel's active intensity.
+The program is optimized to utilize multicore CPUs.